Ahsome/NIMA-Notes/Med Notes/Diseases/MSK/Arthritis/Rheumatoid Arthritis.md

 -   Produce a self-plan for identifying and managing pain
 -   Optimise patient's immune status, due to increase risk of infection
 	- e.g. Recommended vaccinations
 -   Continual monitoring of complications and drug issues.
+	- Includes monitoring of DMARD such as pp
-Includes cervical subluxation and increased [[Osteoporosis]].
+	- Includes cervical subluxation and increased [[Osteoporosis]].
 See [[#Complications]]
--  Educating patient about disease, and management
+-  Educating patient about disease, and management.
+Recommend [[#Lifestyle:]]

-Inducing remission and paincontrol depend on the following:
+Inducing remission and pain control depend on the following:
 1. DMARD (Disease-Modifying antirheumatic drugs)
 2. Pain control